Salt has a multitude of everyday uses such as:

 Explosives inserted into holes drilled into the sides of salt walls are detonated electrically.
 Hundreds to thousands of tons of rock salt are blasted, the next step in the mining process is for machines to load and haul the salt to machines that crush and feed the salt onto a conveyor belt.
 Large clumps of salt are crushed before being sent to storage bins to be transported to the surface.

 The Salt Mining industry faces many challenges in its day-to-day operations.
-Our RFID Systems offers ways for the organizations in the industry to improve efficiency and reduce costs, including:
+Our immense experience in RFID Systems can help to provide ways for the industry to improve efficiency and reduce costs, including:

 - Tracking and Monitoring Equipment